SternRowboat/storytime/README.md

 # Extras

 The app currently resets the database on startup.
+To remove this functionality delete line 16 & 17 in app.js

 Things to add:
-Readout of the current story
+Readout of the current story.
-Branching tree of written sentences
+Branching tree of written sentences.
-Manual database reset
+Manual database reset.
 Multi user support?